brentley/ecsworkshop/content/capacity_providers/tabs/ec2_spot.md

 ### Enable Cluster Auto Scaling

-As we did in the previous section, we are going to once again create a capacity provider for the Spot Instances Auto Scaling group we just created.
+As we did in the previous section, we are going to once again create a capacity provider, this time for the Spot Instances Auto Scaling group we just created.
 We'll also enable managed cluster autoscaling on it.
 Let's do that now.

 ```bash
 # Get the required cluster values needed when creating the capacity provider